sebasp-9/llm_evaluation/llm_report_template.md

 **Attached files:**

-- `evaluation_scores.csv` — complete scoring matrix for all models and questions
 - `evaluation_pipeline.py` — Python script used to run the evaluation
 - `raw_outputs.zip` — folder with raw model responses (optional)